Relation between chiral anomaly and electric transport in $1D$ Dirac semimetal: Introduction

 \mz{Wigner distribution has been used in the framework of Keldysh technique widely \cite{Langreth76,Danielewicz84,CSHY85,RS86,Berges04,HJ98,Rammer07,Polkovnikov:2009ys}.
 More involved aspects of Wigner - Weyl calculus were developed within the equilibrium quantum field theory \cite{ZW2019,ZZ2022,Khaidukov2017,Zubkov2017,SuleymanovZubkov2020,ZA2023,Z2024,XZ2024}.
 Even earlier Wigner-Weyl calculus was adopted to Keldysh technique in \cite{Shitade} (see also references therein).
 Later these constructions were repeated in different context in \cite{Banerjee2020obs,Banerjee2022snd} and independently in \cite{Mokrousov}. }

 The chiral anomaly constitutes a fundamental aspect of quantum field theory, characterized by the non-conservation of the chiral current in the quantum regime \cite{ZUMINO1984477}, despite its exact conservation within the corresponding classical framework.
 It arises when a chiral symmetry of the classical Lagrangian is broken by quantum mechanical effects.
 Moreover, the chiral anomaly is intrinsically linked to topological properties of the underlying gauge field configurations, with the net imbalance between left- and right-handed fermionic states being governed by topological invariants.
 Chiral imbalance—an unequal population of left- and right-handed fermions—arises in systems where the chiral anomaly or other symmetry-breaking mechanisms are present, notably in high-energy environments, as well as in condensed matter realizations like Weyl and Dirac semimetals subjected to parallel electric and magnetic fields \cite{PhysRevB.108.195103, PhysRevB.27.6083, PhysRevLett.64.1812, Lohse2016, Nakajima2016}.
+The first observation of chiral anomaly in condensed matter systems has been reported in \cite{bevan1997momentum} about 30 years ago.

 Within the classical Drude framework \cite{Drude1900}, electrical conductivity arises from the motion of charge carriers---typically electrons---subject to an external electric field and undergoing momentum-relaxing scattering processes.
 In this picture, the conductivity is expressed as